 Frozen Elsa Pumpkin

 Did you ever imagine you can turn your pumpkin into a Disney-themed ornament?
-Transform your Halloween pumpkin into Frozen’s Elsa by painting it blue, bedazzling it with white gems and cornflakes, and topping it off with a super cool tiara. via apumpkinandaprincess.
+Transform your Halloween pumpkin into Frozen’s Elsa by painting it blue, bedazzling it with white gems and snowflakes, and topping it off with a super cool tiara. via apumpkinandaprincess.

 Dripping Paint Pumpkin